Fletcher13/secrets/README.md

   algorithm used (currently, only algorithm 0, AES256GCM, is defined), followed by the key itself, encrypted with the key passed in to `secrets.NewStore()`.
-- TODO: Investigate what algorithm(s) to use to encrypt the keys.
+- `primarysalt`: A binary file containing the salt used for hashing the store's password with Argon2id.
+- `.keylock`: An empty file used with flock(2) to prevent multiple threads or processes from accessing the keys directory simultaneously.

 ### Data Storage

 All other files in the `secrets.Store` directory are encrypted user data.
 When `store.Save(path, data)` is called:
-- The `path` is cleaned using `filepath.Clean()` and validated to ensure it remains within the store's hierarchy.
+- The `path` is cleaned and validated to ensure it remains within the store's hierarchy.
 - The `data` is encrypted.
 - The first byte of the saved data file indicates the key number used for encryption, followed by the encrypted data.